 Some model elements used in the schema are defined in other International Standards.
-The Table 7 lists the dependencies between the UML packages defined in this International Standard and other International Standards, and the Figure 1 show the dependencies of the entire OMS UML model package to the other International Standards in a graphical form.
+Table 7 lists the dependencies between the UML packages defined in this document and other International Standards, and the Figure 1 show the dependencies of the entire OMS UML model package to the other International Standards in a graphical form.